LankeyBoard/RulesGraph/generatedRules.md

 ruleType: LISTCOMPACT\

-### Incapacitated

-slug: INCAPACITATED-STATUS

-You cannot take actions or move and are unaware of your surroundings.

-### Dying
+### Blind

-slug: DYING-STATUS
+slug: BLIND-STATUS

-0 Health.
-See the [Dead & Dying rules](/rules/player_rules#EDL) for more information.
+You cannot see.
+All attacks have misfortune and attacks against you gain fortune's favor.

 ### Dead